RichardOtter/Genealogy-scripts/RM/Color from Group/ReadMe.txt

 COLOR_CODE_SET = 5
 COLOR = 1
 GROUP = FamGroup
 #-----------------------------------------------

-Shown are four sections: FILE_PATHS, OPTIONS and Color_my_family_C and Color_my_family_S

-These sections have varying numbers of keys- section                  number of keys
-FILE_PATHS                  3
-OPTIONS                     1
-Color_my_family_C           4
-Color_my_family_S           4

-The FILE_PATH keys are self explanatory.
-Just note that either absolute or relative paths may be used for any of the paths.
+In this example, there are 3 sections: OPTIONS, Color_my_family_C, and Color_my_family_S.

-The COLOR_COMMAND key in OPTIONS list the sections that contain actions to execute.
+The COLOR_COMMAND key in OPTIONS lists the sections that contain actions to execute.

+When COLOR_COMMAND needs to specify more than one section name, it is entered as a multi-line value.
+There are 3 rules for multi-line values:
+1 each section name is on a separate line
+2 each line, after the first, must be indented with at least one space.
+3 the value can not contain an empty line.

 The key can contain one section name, like COLOR_COMMAND =   Color_my_family_C